-See what assistance you could get for a farm shed
+See what assistance you could get for a shed

-The government has a number of different packages in place to help farmers during these uncertain times.
+The government has a number of different packages in place to help farmers and businesses during these uncertain times.

 Instant asset tax write-off

 Eligible businesses can claim an immediate deduction for the business portion of the cost of an asset, in the year the asset is first used, or installed ready for use.
 This is a fantastic incentive for businesses that may have been doing it tough, to upgrade or purchase new farm machinery and equipment.

 The instant asset write-off can be used for:

 - Multiple assets, if the cost of each individual asset is less than the relevant threshold.

 If you are a small business, you will need to apply the simplified depreciation rules in order to claim the instant asset write-off.
 It cannot be used for assets that are excluded from the rules.